 The Cowboy fashion trend has since made its way into the 21st Century and down the fashion week runways.
 Many big fashion designers and brands have reimagined the American Wild West, pointing to a new frontier of cowboy inspired fashion.
 For Fall 2018 and Spring/Summer 2019, there have been cowboy iconography strutting down the catwalk.
-From steel-toed cowboy boots from Calvin Klein, to bolo-ties from Dior, to Chloe’s bohemian-chic tassel earrings, cowboy inspired fashion and jewelry is back and bigger and bolder than ever.
+From steel-toed cowboy boots from Calvin Klein, to bolo-ties from Dior, to Chloe’s bohemian-chic tassel earrings, cowboy inspired fashion and jewellery is back and bigger and bolder than ever.

 A bolo tie is a type of necktie, made from a piece of braided leather or cord and secured with an ornamental clasp.
 They are widely associated with Western style and have been popular since the mid-20th century.
 Men are most commonly seen wearing them in movies, around the neck and tucked under the collar of the shirt, like a tie - hence the name.
 They can look plain and understated or over-the-top and decorated.
 Introduce a bolo tie (or bottlelace tie, as the UK refers to them) to your wardrobe for a touch of the Wild West.
 Wear it with a shirt for an interesting office look or with a bohemian-inspired flowy dress for a hippie-chic look.

 Fringe is an ornamental border of threads used to edge clothing or material.
 It can be left loose or tailored into tassels, worn long and flowing or cropped and subtle.
 Fringe is a popular accessory and has recently been taking the SS19 runway by storm.
-Shows such as Tom Ford, Dolce & Gabbana, Givenchy, Jacquemas and Giorgio Armani have all been seen featuring fringe as their number one accessory, whether that’s in jewelry, boots or handbags.
-Fringe is a great way to add color and texture to any look.
-Choose from tassel earrings, two-toned fringe necklaces and 1920’s inspired bracelets and add some fringe finesse into your jewelry box.
+Shows such as Tom Ford, Dolce & Gabbana, Givenchy, Jacquemas and Giorgio Armani have all been seen featuring fringe as their number one accessory, whether that’s in jewellery, boots or handbags.
+Fringe is a great way to add colour and texture to any look.
+Choose from tassel earrings, two-toned fringe necklaces and 1920’s inspired bracelets and add some fringe finesse into your jewellery box.

 Leather is consistently seen in Wild West movies and on cowboys.
 Whether it’s leather cowboy boots, chaps or accessories, leather is a material used time and time again.
 It never goes out of style and the cowboys certainly showed us that a bit of leather goes a long way.
-Keep it understated with simple leather colors that are classic and traditional, or steer away from the norm and go for something brighter and more textured - the possibilities are endless!
+Keep it understated with simple leather colours that are classic and traditional, or steer away from the norm and go for something brighter and more textured - the possibilities are endless!
 Choose leather and create a look that belongs in the Wild West.